Hello my fellow Netizens!

 From the EP "Strip"

 SPACE MONSTERS, a minimal / hypnotic space rock instrumental duo from a parallel-Earth's 1997.
 Featuring Josh Krause (drummer) and myself (synths) of SPACE STATION.
+And with special guest star AstroBabe from LUST IN SPACE.

 Listen to more SPACE MONSTERS here.